Masoud Lavasani: In His Biography

 LAVASANI started working with the Iranian press at the end of 90’s.
 He worked for Jam e Jam newspaper in Tehran, in addition, wrote short stories in the Mini Mall.
 He wrote cultural reports, Movie’s Reviews, Book Reviews in newspapers such as Hamshahri (Tehran), Etemad (Tehran), Ketab e Hafteh weekly.

-From February of 2004 until September 11 of 2007, he worked for the MEHR news agency as a reporter in the culture and literature.
+From February 2004 until September 11, 2007, he worked for the MEHR news agency as a reporter in the culture and literature.
 After that, he worked for the Aftab Yazd newspaper until end of December of 2007.
 He worked in couple of Weekly magazines and monthly one’s under the title of the secretary and editor of the magazines.
 Until September of 2009 he worked as a freelance journalist for various newspapers.

 Now, he is analyzing the cultural issues, and reports on censorship of books, newspapers, media pressure against journalists.
 At this point he is working specifically on the subject of tolerance, its impact on the community, education, coping strategies, tolerance.
 His studies are about the issues of Iran and Afghanistan, the Middle East and Turkey have largely dominated the news and tolerance in these countries.
 He is trying, through news, reports, analysis of events due to lack of tolerance levels of family, community and the world, that the consequences of intolerance, family quarrels, tribal, national and international.